 Purpose and Orientation: The course is designed to introduce students to income tax law under the Federal Income Tax Act.
 The underlying policy considerations and societal impacts are considered in order to gain appreciation of the Income Tax Act as an important document of social policy.
-Students will be asked to reflect upon their own values and experiences to deepen their learning.

 The course focuses upon the taxation of the individual, but it deals with many of the concepts that are necessary to understand taxation of other units such as corporations, trusts and partnerships.
 Thus, the course acts as a building block for the senior tax courses and further learning within the legal profession.
 It is also designed to enable the generalist to identify taxation issues in many other areas of the law.
 Finally, since the course is highly statutorily based, it facilitates the skill of statutory interpretation.
 Course Materials: Students require access to the Income Tax Act (Canada) (https://laws-lois.justice.gc.ca/eng/acts/I-3.3/).
-Free hardcopies of the Canadian Income Tax Act With Regulations, are available to interested students for pick-up in Room #280, Law.
+Course Casebook: Materials on Canadian Income Tax, 16th ed.
+(Cockfield et al.)